We are looking for a Team Manager for this organisation’s Family Support Team.

 About you

-The successful candidate will have experience within Children’s Social Work post qualification whilst having an up-to-date understanding of relevant legislation.
+The successful candidate will have experience within Children’s Social Work teams, especially safeguarding post qualification to at least a Senior Social Worker/Advanced Practitioner level, whilst having an up-to-date understanding of relevant legislation.

 What's on offer?